 After working as a business analyst, Alex traveled and worked as a cook when money was needed.
 In addition, Alex studied at The Sushi Academy in California.
 But sushi wasn’t really the right fit for him.

-Alex discovered Medellín about four years ago and fell in love with the city.
+Alex discovered Medellín about five years ago and fell in love with the city.
 But he noticed that Asian options were lacking in Medellín.
 So, he saw the opportunity to bring authentic Vietnamese food to Medellín, which he did with District 1.

 District 1, the name of the restaurant, is the busiest and most prosperous district in Ho Chi Minh City, which is still referred to as Saigon by locals in Vietnam.